fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 When you set **Anonymous users can join a meeting after verifying** to **By email code** and the meeting organizer toggles the **Require unverified participants to verify their info before joining** setting to **On** in their **Meeting options**, unverified anonymous users are prompted to enter up a one-time passcode that gets sent to their email to join the meeting.

-If you turn off the **Anonymous users can join a meeting unverified** setting and **Anonymous users can join a meeting after verifying** is set to **No**, anonymous users can't join meetings in your organization.
+If you turn off the organization-wide **Anonymous users can join a meeting** setting and **Anonymous users can join a meeting after verifying** is set to **No**, anonymous users can't join meetings in your organization.

 :::image type="content" source="media/prejoin-email-small.png" alt-text="Screenshot of an anonymous user entering their email on the prejoin screen to verify their identity to join a meeting" lightbox="media/prejoin-email-large.png":::